tornqvist/jazzon-lodash/README.md

 - `words`
 - `uniqueId`

-The following lodash methods operate solely on the current value passed into the helper.
+The following lodash methods operate solely on the current state passed into the helper.
 Most of them expect an array:

 - `difference`
 - `intersection`